t-b-341/python-project---gpt_cursor-assisted/README.md

 I'm focusing on mechanics of the games, rather than the nitty gritty of the programming itself

-Adding in some C/C++ to analyze later
+POSSIBLE KNOWN ISSUES:

-Already did :D
+generated some C/C++ to help with run optimizing, but doesn't necessarily work on all machines (still need to figure out why)